HarryKing87/expense-tracker/README.md

 the submit button at the end of the modal they should get their final user balance.

 ## Updates
-First Release: The user balance is working properly.
+<b>First Release</b>: <i>The user balance is working properly.
 However, it is not stored within the browser storage (localStorage) yet.
-Only the latest transactions are getting saved within the storage.
+Only the latest transactions are getting saved within the storage</i>.

 ## Social Media